ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 SETTINGS enable_experimental_query_result_cache = true;
 ```

 stores the query result into the query result cache.
-Subsequent executions of the same query (also with paramter
+Subsequent executions of the same query (also with parameter
 `enable_experimental_query_result_cache = true`) will read the computed result directly from the cache.

 Sometimes, it is desirable to use the query result cache only passively, i.e. to allow reading from it but not writing into it (if the cache